Georgian BayBayfield Inlet, Ontario

-The primary question that came from the clients upon our first visit was, “would there be any way at all to save the old roof of our cottage?”
+The primary question that came from the clients upon our first visit was, “would there be any way to save the old roof of our cottage?”
 The northern Georgian Bay island is remote, breathtakingly beautiful, and entirely private.
-However, the poor old original cottage was tired, the log walls had rotted to a degree that made the structure dangerous, there was nothing to save.
+However, the old original cottage was tired, its log walls had rotted to a degree that made the structure dangerous and close to collapse, there was nothing to save.
 That is, except the roof itself which was fashioned from log-pole rafters that had gracefully aged to a rich golden colour over many years.
 We answered ‘yes’ of course.

 With the new work, cedar trees were locally harvested, and stripped of their bark, to provide us with the structure needed to hold up the old roof as well as the new second floor.
-These tree-columns were exposed to touch and celebrate the log roof, tying new to old.
+These tree-trunk-columns were exposed to touch and celebrate the log roof above, tying new to old.
 The columns march through the interior’s main living space at the ground level and venture outside to support the overhang of the second floor’s private bedroom.
-An intermediate column is hidden behind a gentle veil of the screen porch.
-Our changes to the building were designed to complement, and play with, the old rather than being a stark contrast.
+Our changes to the building were designed to complement, and play with, the old rather than being at stark contrast.

 Photos: Steven Evans